 Evaluating Packed Boxes

 Here is where tough love comes into play!
-Sure, there are sentimental keepsakes that might remain packed between moves, but if you have boxes of general use items that have remained untouched since your last move, it is time to purge.
-If you have not found the urge to unpack a box, chances are, you will not miss the contents in your next abode.
+Sure, there are sentimental keepsakes that might remain packed between moves.
+However, if you have boxes that have remained untouched since your last move, it is time to purge.
+If you have not found the urge to unpack boxes, you will not miss the contents in your next abode.

 Parents who are storing things for their adult children ought to make decisions when evaluating boxes packed with childhood mementos.
 Especially when journeying to a smaller place, older adults should allow their kids to determine what they seek to keep and bring to their own residence if at all possible.

 Change is hard, and moving is stressful.
 Discarding excess is one way to prime yourself to triumph during the relocation process.
-Once you are armed with only what you will utilize in the future, your trusted movers will transport your worldly goods to your next address to allow you to begin your upcoming chapter in life with the true feeling of a fresh start.
+Once you are armed with only what you will utilize in the future, your trusted movers will transport your worldly goods to your next address.
+This allows you to begin your upcoming chapter in life with the true feeling of a fresh start.